 What are Donald Trump's promises?

-If his promise of massive illegal immigrant deportations and strengthening of border security is carried out, this would affect border crossings and trade and increase export waiting times and make them more expensive.
-In addition, massive deportations would impact families in Mexico that depend on remittances sent by their relatives in the US.
+If his promise of mass illegal immigrant deportations and strengthening of border security is carried out, this would affect border crossings and trade and increase export waiting times and make them more expensive.
+In addition, mass deportations would impact families in Mexico that depend on remittances sent by their relatives in the US.
 Around 10.7 million Mexicans, of which 5.1 million could be there illegally, are estimated to live in the United States.

 The closure of the border and the increase of inspections at border crossings would make Mexican export transport more expensive, limiting its growth.
 This would also negatively affect diplomatic relations between both countries, as 44% of direct foreign investment in Mexico comes from the United States.